opengeospatial/architecture-dwg/README.md

 ## Introduction
 This repository is used by the OGC Architecture Domain Working Group (DWG).

+The Architecture DWG considers overarching architectural issues that are germane to multiple OGC Standards, including mechanisms for describing and invoking services in a heterogeneous distributed network.

 ## Intellectual Property Rights

 The content of this repository is copyrighted by the Open Geospatial Consortium (OGC) and may be [licensed](https://github.com/opengeospatial/er_template/blob/master/LICENSE) for designated purposes.